gazebosim/docs/Tutorials/SDF/sdf_readme.md

     </inertia>
 </inertial>
 ~~~

-Here we define the inetial properties of chassis like the mass and the intertia matrix. the values of the inertia matrix for primsitive shapes can be found [here](http://sdformat.org/tutorials?tut=spec_model_kinematics&cat=specification&#joint)
+Here we define the inertial properties of chassis like the mass and the inertia matrix.
+The values of the inertia matrix for primitive shapes can be found [here](http://sdformat.org/tutorials?tut=spec_model_kinematics&cat=specification&#joint)

+#### Creating visual and collision

 ~~~
 <visual name='visual'>
     <geometry>
         <box>
             <size>2.0 1.0 0.5</size>
         </box>
     </geometry>
     <!--let's add color to our link-->